Case for Quality

 Increased product quality also benefits hospitals, payers, health care providers, and patients by generating confidence among them that the devices they rely on will perform as intended.
 Additionally, focusing on quality measures can allow for a smoother submission review process and therefore a faster access to high-quality devices for consumers.

 Ultimately, the Case for Quality focuses on objective information about medical device quality; facilitates medical device innovation through data, processes, and analysis of device performance; and fosters strategies that focus stakeholder interactions on device quality.

-The FDA Library of Quality Practices helps medical device professionals identify tools for developing and updating their quality approach in the design and manufacturing of medical devices.
-The development of the FDA Library of Quality Practices enables the FDA and industry partners to leverage existing knowledge and engage collaboratively with the goal of improving device quality.
+The FDA Library of Quality Practices helps medical device professionals identify tools for developing and updating their quality approach to the design and manufacturing of medical devices.
+The development of the FDA Library of Quality Practices enables the FDA and industry partners to leverage existing knowledge and engage collaboratively with the goal of improving and maintaining device quality.
 The American Society for Quality (ASQ) and AdvaMed have contributed resources to the library.